Aliases for H1FOO Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
 The protein encoded is a replication-independent histone that is a member of the histone H1 family.
 This gene contains introns, unlike most histone genes.
 The related mouse gene is expressed only in oocytes. [provided by RefSeq, Oct 2015]

 GeneCards Summary for H1FOO Gene

 H1FOO (H1 Histone Family Member O Oocyte Specific) is a Protein Coding gene.
-Diseases associated with H1FOO include Lymphocytic Choriomeningitis.
-Among its related pathways are E2F mediated regulation of DNA replication and Cell cycle_Chromosome condensation in prometaphase.
+Among its related pathways are Cell cycle_Chromosome condensation in prometaphase and E2F mediated regulation of DNA replication.
 Gene Ontology (GO) annotations related to this gene include nucleosomal DNA binding.
 An important paralog of this gene is HP1BP3.